RyohyaS/Mercari_Web-Scraping_Python/README.md

 # Mercari_Web-Scraping_Python

-This is a code using Selenium&Webdriver to perform a Webscraping on the website “Mercari”.
+This code uses Selenium and WebDriver to perform web scraping on the website "Mercari".

-How to start
+## How to Start

+1. **Install Your Favorite Browser**:
+   - Recommended to use ChromeCanary ver132.

+2. **Enter a New CSS Selector**:
-1.Install Your favorite browser.
-(Recommended to use ChromeCanary ver132) 2.Enter a new css selector as appropriate.
-Mercari Keeps updating their website to block webscraping.
+   - Mercari keeps updating their website to block web scraping, so adjust accordingly.
-3.Just Run

-Functions that could be done with a little more work (no plans to make them at the moment) ▶️GUI ▶️Page number selection setting (currently handled by changing the last part of the url) ▶️Exclude keyword setting (currently handled by adding the url at the end of the url to exclude)
+3. **Just Run**:
+   - Execute the script to start scraping.

+## Potential Functions (No Plans to Implement at the Moment)

+- **GUI**: Graphical User Interface for easier interaction.
+- **Page Number Selection Setting**: Currently handled by changing the last part of the URL.
+- **Exclude Keyword Setting**: Currently handled by adding the keyword at the end of the URL to exclude it.

+---

+Feel free to tweak this format further as needed!